miyako/4d-plugin-screen-capture/README.md

 Screen capture the desktop or a specified window

+On Windows, it is not possible to capture a child window of the MDI using this command.
+The entire MDI is captured instead.

+You can only specify a window reference in **SDI mode**.

 #### Note to self

 On Windows, you must install **Graphic Tools** in